4th Foreign Infantry Regiment

 Automobile Mounted Company - CMA - 4e REI - 4 REI - Foreign Legion - Morocco - Foum El Hassan - 1939

-Automobile Mounted Company, 4e REI (CMA/4) nearby Foum El Hassan in southern Morocco, late 1930s.
+Automobile Mounted Company, 4e REI (CMA/4) close to Foum El Hassan in southern Morocco, late 1930s.

 Legionnaires - 4e REI - 4 REI - Foreign Legion - Morocco - 2nd Battalion - 1938

-4e REI legionnaires march in the countryside of Morocco, 1938.
+4e REI legionnaires march in the wilderness of Morocco, 1938.

 Colonel Lorillard - 4e REI - 4 REI - Foreign Legion - Morocco - Marrakech - 1938